lobre/eventbus/README.md

 ## Sink (`examples/sink`)

 Subscribing to the empty topic (`""`) receives every event.
-You can forward that stream anywhere; the example appends each event to a file, acting as a simple audit log.
+You can forward that stream anywhere; the sink example appends each event to a file, acting as a simple audit log.

 ## Server-sent events (`examples/sse`)

-`Subscribe(topic, eventbus.WithFromID(lastID))` streams events newer than `lastID` and then keeps going.
-This lines up with SSE’s `Last-Event-ID` header: read the header, pass it to the bus, and write the unified stream back to the client.
+`Subscribe(topic, fromID, bufferSize)` aligns with SSE’s `Last-Event-ID`: read the header, pass it as `fromID`, and write each event with its ID so clients can reconnect without missing anything.

 ## CQRS loop (`examples/cqrs`)

-Commands append events, projections rebuild state, and queries read from the projection.
+Commands append events (after rebuilding aggregates via `ForEachEvent`), projections rebuild state via subscriptions, and queries read from the projection.
 The example stitches those parts together into a small CQRS pipeline.

 ## Running the examples